Personalization vs. Privacy: A Year of Increased Scrutiny and Heightened Expectations

 CX leaders are 4.5X more likely than other companies to have a highly integrated, cloud-based technology stack (32% vs. 7%) to fuel their customer experience management strategies, according to Adobe’s latest Digital Trends Report.
 And companies with a unified tech stack are 131% more likely to have significantly outperformed their top 2018 business goals (30% vs. 13%).

 There are many types of CRM platforms on the market today.
 Some CRMs are tailored for sales, others for marketing, some for business operations, and some for customer service.
 There are benefits to each type of CRM, and companies might choose to implement two or four platforms, although ideally any CRM software you’re using would offer the ability to integrate to other systems.
-To learn about the benefits of a customer service-specialist CRM tech platform, check out this demo video.

 Process Governance for a Safer Strategy: Use It or Delete It